LSU-UE4/UE5-Level-Design/gameplay-scale/README.md

 Highjack the execution pin from **Switch on Int | 2** and send it to the input execution pin in the **Branch** node.
 Then send the **True** output pin to the **Launch Character** node.

+A positing **Z** value is upwards movement.
+So if it is above 0 the player is moving up.
+We want to applly the double jump through this true pin.
+If the player has stopped at the top of their apex (0) or are falling (< 0) then we do nothing and ignore this second jump button press.

 ![alt_text](images/image_64.png)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>